Updated on September 24, 2024

 Unlike a lot of products these days, beer is regional.
 Some of this is because of anachronistic laws.
 But it’s also necessitated by taste and quality.
 As we’ve written elsewhere, beer is best fresh, and that means it’s best to drink beer as close to its birthplace as possible.

-But sometimes drinking the beer while you’re there just isn’t enough.
+But sometimes, drinking the beer while you’re there just isn’t enough.
 Maybe you just couldn’t satisfy your thirst and you want to bring some back to your beer fridge.
-Other times a buddy asked you to grab something, or maybe somebody’s birthday is coming up.
-What’s better than an awesome, fresh “from-away” IPA?
+Other times, a buddy asked you to grab something, or maybe somebody’s birthday is coming up.
+What’s better than an excellent, fresh “from-away” IPA?
 (Answer: not a damn thing.)

 In all these situations, you’ve gotta buy beer to bring home.
 And that means you’ve gotta pack it, too, which is never an easy task.
 That’s especially true when an airplane ride is in store.

-Before we get too far you might be asking: Can’t I just ship myself the beer?
+Before we get too far, you may ask: Can I just ship myself the beer?

 You could, but you shouldn’t.
-It’s almost always easier and cheaper to check a bag filled with beer than it is to find a shipping company and mail yourself a package of beer.
-You’re also getting into some gray areas, legally speaking, not to mention the risk of your beers shattering/leaking when UPS jettisons your package at your entryway with a t-shirt cannon.
+It’s almost always easier and cheaper to check a bag filled with beer than to find a shipping company and mail yourself a beer package.
+You’re also getting into some gray areas, legally speaking (depending on which U.S. state where you want to ship), not to mention the risk of your beers shattering/leaking when UPS jettisons your package at your entryway with a t-shirt cannon.

 Things to know before packing beer in your suitcase:

-• Be sure to check how much your airline charges to check a bag.
-The standard rate is pretty reasonable (most domestic airlines range from $25 to $35), but there can definitely be nickel-and-diming outliers (we’ve all heard horror stories about Spirit Airlines in the US or Ryan Air in Europe).
+- Be sure to check how much your airline charges to check a bag.
+The standard rate can be reasonable (most domestic airlines range from $30 to $45).
+Still, nickel-and-diming outliers exist (we’ve all heard horror stories about Spirit Airlines in the U.S. or Ryan Air in Europe.
+And airlines have gotten even crazier these days with their bag fees).

-• Know that this is the price for your first bag.
-Your second bag is often much more expensive, so if you’ve got visions of packing up pallets of beer, be prepared to pay for it.
+- Know that this is the price for your first bag.
+Your second bag is often much more expensive, so if you’ve visions of packing up pallets of beer, be prepared to pay for it.

-• Also check the maximum weight your airline allows for a checked bag.
-For most airlines, it’s 50 lbs, but some (mostly international) airlines cap limits at 20kg, or about 44 lbs.
-Going over the maximum weight can drastically increase the checked baggage cost (sometimes by up to $100).
+- Also check the maximum weight your airline allows for a checked bag.
+It’s 50 lbs for most airlines, but some (mostly international) airlines cap limits at 20 kg, or about 44 lbs.
+Going over the maximum weight can drastically increase the checked baggage cost (sometimes up to $100).

 Samsonite Omni PC Hardside Luggage